-There are opportunities for a fantastic picnic party and spectacular horse riding.
+There are possibilities for a fantastic picnic party and spectacular horse riding.
 Brantley Lake is sparkling with opportunities for boating, kayaking, canoeing, and fishing.
 Brantley Lake is the oasis to the desert of Brantley Lake State Park and is the most visited tourist spot in the park.
 You won’t help but admire the gorgeous skies with seasonal events like kite flying and Star Party.

 You will find plenty of parking options in the park.
-You can park at the park office, visitor center, day use areas, and your designated campsite in the campground.
-Parking is mostly sufficient and even during the busiest visiting months, you will be able to find a spot for your car or trailer at any parking lot.
+You can park at the park office, Visitor Center, day-use areas, and your designated campsite in the campground.
+Parking is mostly sufficient, and even during the busiest visiting months, you will be able to find a spot for your car or trailer at any parking lot.
 Towed parking is also available.

 You can enjoy on-site amenities like a pay station, soda machine, dump station, restroom with hot showers, and drinking water.
 Fancy picnic sites overlook the lake just across the campground.
 A playground equipped with swings and slides can also be found nearby.
-The East Side Day Use Area is within walking distance from the campground.
+The East Side Day-Use Area is within walking distance from the campground.

 Some of the sites at this campground are available on a first-come, first-served basis.
 However, during the peak season reservations are highly recommended.